ExhibitionsFree and open to the public

 The Brownings and the Middle East

 Though unable to travel to the Orient, Robert Browning met the Shah of Persia, Jasir al-Din Shah Qajar, on two different occasions, in the summer of 1873 and the summer of 1889.
-On the first occasion, Browning was invited to a large dinner at the Duke of Sutherland's in honor of the Shah.
+On the first occasion, Browning was invited to a gala dinner at the Duke of Sutherland's in honor of the Shah.
 They were seated by rank; and Robert Browning, who had no title, was far down at the end of the table.
 The Shah noticed Browning in his bright red robes from Balliol College and inquired as to his identity.
 When told Browning was one of England's great poets, the Shah announced that in Iran poets were honored and demanded that Browning sit next to him.
-The Duke acquiesced, moving Bronwing next to the Persian monarch and the Prince of Wales, while he moved to the end of the table.
+The Duke acquiesced, moving Browning next to the Persian monarch and the Prince of Wales, while he moved to the end of the table.

 Browning was distressed about this social faux pas and went to his publisher where he had two volumes of his Selections specially bound and stamped with the Sutherland crest.
 Browning sent the volumes to the Duke as an apology.
 In 1927 the volumes were presented to Dr. Armstrong by the Duchess of Sutherland.